CraigOpie/craigopie.github.io/essays/give-it-ten-days.md

 ### JavaScript feels like a Frankenstein of Python and C

-The syntax for JavaScript is largely taken from C with few differences which include objects and the ‘with’ requirement.
+The syntax for JavaScript is largely taken from C with few differences which include objects and the ‘with’ statement.
 JavaScript is also a dynamically and weakly typed scripting language that offers cross-platform support, similar to Python.
 In fact - for the name being “Java” Script - it doesn’t feel too much like Java.
 Java is statically typed, offers effective object encapsulation, and uses class-based object types.
 There is a reason for these differences though, and it’s simple.
 Java was written by Sun Microsystems and JavaScript was written by Netscape; moreover, JavaScript was written by Brendan Eich in just 10 days.

 ### JavaScript was not written to be a general purpose programming language